 Caroline Bartle – Managing Director

-Caroline has worked in the health and social care sector for 27 years, qualifying as a social worker.
-She worked across a range of services; hospital, rehab, and community working mainly with older people experiencing mental health problems.
+Caroline has worked in the health and social care sector for 27 years, initially qualifying as a social worker.
+A few years later, she developed interests in learning and development, particularly its application within a ‘social enterprise’ model.

 Holly Woods – Training & Engagement Manager